-The news comes after OYO announced earlier this month that it has raised $660 million from global institutional investors as TLB (Term Loan B).
+The news comes after OYO announced earlier this month that it had raised $660 million from global institutional investors as TLB (Term Loan B).

 “We are delighted by the response to OYO’s maiden TLB capital raise that was oversubscribed by leading global institutional investors.
 We are thankful for the trust that they have placed in OYO’s mission of creating value for owners and operators of hotels and homes across the globe,” said Abhishek Gupta, Group Chief Financial Officer, OYO.

-The company said it will utilize these funds to retire its past debts, strengthen the balance sheet, and other business purposes including investment in product technology, it said.
+The company said it will utilize these funds to retire its past debts, strengthen the balance sheet, and other business purposes, including investment in product technology.